LogitSpec: Accelerating Retrieval-based Speculative Decoding via Next Next Token Speculation: Introduction

 Large Language Models (LLMs), such as GPT-4.5 \citep{gpt4}, DeepSeek R1 \citep{r1}, Qwen 2.5 \citep{qwen2.5}, and LLaMA-3 \citep{llama3}, have demonstrated remarkable capabilities across a wide range of natural language processing tasks, including question answering \citep{qa}, code generation \citep{code_generation}, and dialogue systems \citep{dialogue_system}.
 While they achieve success by scaling up the model parameters, the increase in scale comes with significant inference challenges.
 The most straightforward challenge is \textit{auto-regressive decoding}, where each LLM decoding step can only generate one token.
 This token-by-token decoding process incurs exacerbated latency with both the length of generated tokens and the model scale.

 To address this challenge, speculative decoding (SD) \citep{sps1, sps2} has emerged as a promising approach for lossless LLM inference acceleration.
 The key idea of SD is to employ a small draft model to first generate $\gamma$ draft tokens, and then the target model validates these tokens in parallel within a single forward, ensuring the output distribution to be unchanged.
-However, deploying an extra draft model introduces considerable overhead and difficulties, including (a) \textbf{complex implementation and deployment}, especially in integration with other techniques,\citep{pearl} (b) \textbf{additional memory overhead}, especially in long-context scenarios.
-Moreover, when there exists no available draft model for SD, it takes \textbf{substantial training cost} to construct a compact draft model \citep{eagle3}.
-Therefore, many existing works dedicate to developing draft-model-free SD methods \citep{pld, lade, rest}, where the draft tokens are generated in a retrieval-based manner.
+However, deploying an extra draft model introduces considerable overhead and difficulties, including (a) \underline{\textbf{complex implementation and deployment}}, especially in integration with other techniques,\citep{pearl} (b) \underline{\textbf{additional memory overhead}}, especially in long-context scenarios.
+Moreover, when there exists no available draft model for SD, it takes \underline{\textbf{substantial training cost}} to construct a compact draft model \citep{eagle3}.
+(Please refer to Section \ref{related_work} for more details.)

+Therefore, many existing works are dedicated to developing draft-model-free SD methods \citep{pld, lade, rest}, where the draft tokens are generated in a retrieval-based manner.
 At each decoding step, they retrieve the relevant reference \textbf{according to the last few tokens} and extract draft tokens from the reference.
 In this way, they can explicitly eliminate the need for a draft model and reduce the drafting overhead.

 Despite their promising efficacy and implementation simplicity, these methods rely on a matching paradigm to effectively retrieve the most relevant reference as draft tokens and often struggle to find matched and accurate tokens.
 As shown in Figure \ref{fig:last_logit_spec} (a), with a simple prompt ``\textit{What is the area of the triangle?}'', vanilla retrieval-based SD methods fail to effectively retrieve the right token ``area'' according to the next token ``the'', as the most relevant reference is ``the triangle''.
 Moreover, it is often the case that no matched reference can be found, e.g., there are no matched tokens in more than 30\% of decoding steps in PLD \citep{pld}.